qmclaugh/yodlee_now/README.md

 # Yodlee Now

-Get real easy access the new Yodlee REST API via this Ruby Gem.
-This API is the easiest way ever to access financial data at the tens of thousands of institutions partnered with Yodlee.
-See http://yodlee.com and http://devnow.yodlee.com.
+Yodlee's new REST API allows easy access to financial data at the tens of thousands of institutions partnered with Yodlee.
+This gem wraps the REST API.
+See http://yodlee.com and http://devnow.yodlee.com for more detail on Yodlee's offerings.

 ## Installation